nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-3d.md

 {{{multiexcerpt 'mp-installation-easy' page='Generic Multi-Excerpts'}}}

-However some features depend on external software for conversion, such as Docker.
+However this addon depends on external software - Docker - for conversion and rendering.
 See the page&nbsp;[Installing and Setting Up Related Software]({{page page='installing-and-setting-up-related-software'}}).

 After the Nuxeo 3D addon is&nbsp;installed, the new 3D document type is available.